Alex-Anderson-Baldwin/399capstone-p-np/README.md

 py -m pip install python-dotenv
 Close the command prompt

 Now open the requirements.txt document and right click and select install all.
-(Or use pip
+(Or use pip)

+Alternatively, you can open the command promp with admin privileges, navigate to the project directory, and then type pip install -r requirements.txt into the command prompt.

 All the files and dependancies have been installed